msigut/LuceneNet48Demo/README.md

 ## LuceneNet48Demo

-A demo of using [Lucene.NET 4.8](https://github.com/apache/lucenenet) for .NET Core 2+ environment.
+A demo of using [Apache Lucene.NET 4.8](https://github.com/apache/lucenenet) for .NET Core 2+ environment.

 What's inside: